 Our revenue and operating results have fluctuated in the past and may fluctuate from period to period in the future due to a variety of factors, many of which are beyond our control.
-Factors relating to our business that may contribute to these fluctuations include the following factors, as well as other factors described elsewhere in this report:
+We expect our revenue to fluctuate in the future primarily based on the volume of shipments of our products and ASP changes.
+Though our ASP has increased in 2021 compared to 2020, we may not be able to sustain ASP increases in the future.
+Factors relating to our business that may contribute to fluctuations in our operating results include the following factors, as well as other factors described elsewhere in this report:

-- the impact of the COVID-19 pandemic on our business, suppliers, and customers - customer demand and product life cycles; - the receipt, reduction, or cancellation of, or changes in the forecasts or timing of, orders by customers; - fluctuations in the levels of inventories held by our distributors or end customers; - the gain or loss of significant customers; - supply chain disruptions, delays, shortages, and capacity limitations as a result of the COVID-19 pandemic or other reasons. - market acceptance of our products and our customers' products; - our ability to develop, introduce, and market new products and technologies on a timely basis; - the timing and extent of product development costs; - new product announcements and introductions by us or our competitors; - our research and development costs and related new product expenditures and our ability to achieve cost reductions in a timely or predictable manner; - seasonality and fluctuations in sales by product manufacturers that incorporate our silicon timing systems solutions into their products; - end-market demand into which we have limited insight, including cyclicality, seasonality, and the competitive landscape; - cyclical fluctuations in the semiconductor market;

-- fluctuations in our manufacturing yields; - significant warranty claims, including those not covered by our suppliers; and - changes in our pricing, product cost, and product mix.
+- the impact of the COVID-19 pandemic on our business, suppliers, and customers; - customer demand and product life cycles; - the receipt, reduction, or cancellation of, or changes in the forecasts or timing of, orders by customers; - fluctuations in the levels of inventories held by our distributors or end customers; - the gain or loss of significant customers; - supply chain disruptions, delays, shortages, and capacity limitations as a result of the COVID-19 pandemic or other reasons; - market acceptance of our products and our customers' products; - our ability to develop, introduce, and market new products and technologies on a timely basis; - the timing and extent of product development costs; - new product announcements and introductions by us or our competitors; - our research and development costs and related new product expenditures and our ability to achieve cost reductions in a timely or predictable manner: - seasonality and fluctuations in sales by product manufacturers that incorporate our silicon timing systems solutions into their products; - end-market demand into which we have limited insight, including cyclicality, seasonality, and the competitive landscape; - cyclical fluctuations in the semiconductor market; - fluctuations in our manufacturing yields; - significant warranty claims, including those not covered by our suppliers; and - changes in our pricing, product cost, and product mix.